 - Creating accessible presentations

-- Take the Atomic Learning Course in Online Accessibility
+- Take the Hoonuit/Atomic Learning Course in Online Accessibility

 Transcription and Captioning: Videos should include captions or a link to a transcript of the video content.
 It’s a best practice to work from a script or detailed outline when creating video content for your students.
 This makes it easy to convert to a caption file or add a complete transcript that’s available for your students to download when reviewing your videos.
 This is useful with:

-- Atomic Learning: video and tutorials contain captions and embedded PDFs are accessible to screen readers, ReadSpeaker, and built-in browser tools.
-These are ideal accessible resources for inclusion in any Bb course
+- Hoonuit (formerly Atomic Learning): video and tutorials contain captions and embedded PDFs are accessible to screen readers, ReadSpeaker, and built-in browser tools.
+These are ideal accessible resources for inclusion in any Canvas course

 - NBC Learn: This service offers over 19,000 video resources with color-enhanced captions and transcripts that can be downloaded and reviewed at the reader’s own pace.
 From archival video from the pre-television era to today’s current events.